How can you get from Europe to America by ship? This guide lists different flightless ways to get from Europe to North and South America.

 Option 1: Crossing the Atlantic on a Cargo Ship

 Lots of freighters that take passengers travel from Europe to the USA.
 The crossing takes roughly 10-15 days.
-The price of the journey is around 100-150 euros per day, meals included.
+The price of the journey is around 100-150 US dollars or euros per day, meals included.
 Here are some cargo ship routes from Europe to the United States:

 - Le Havre (France) to New York, 7 nights